Orchid Pests and Diseases - Orchid Pests

 Broad mites (Tarsonemidae) are microscopic in size and the initial symptom is chlorotic discoloration.

 Treatment: Try spraying upper and lower leaf surfaces with the home cure mixtures of 1 part rubbing alcohol, 1 part 409 or Murphy's Oil Soap and 2 parts water.
 Another choice is a 2% solution of oil (Johnsons baby oil or vegetable oil) in water with a squirt of some dish detergent (Ivory or Palmolive).
 This works out to be about 5 tablespoons oil in a gallon.
 You can alternate 2% sprays of oil and then 2% soap solutions.
-Plants can also be sprayed with a miticide like Avid, Talstar or Kelthane following label instructions being particularly careful to contact all the undersides of the leaves.
+Plants can also be sprayed with a miticide like Avid following label instructions being particularly careful to contact all the undersides of the leaves.
 During warm weather, new generations mature every 6 days so repeat applications will be required, perhaps 3 applications at 4 day intervals.
 TetraSan is an insect growth regulator that can be used to keep the egg and nymph stages from maturing.

 Prevention: Mites appear during warm, dry weather.
 Increasing humidity and leaf wetness and, if possible, decreasing temperature help prevent infestations.